pellared/otel-logs-talk/outline.md

 This isn't just making your regular logging more complicated.

-It is structured logging that actually integrate with your traces.
+It is structured logging that actually integrates with your traces.

 ## complex data